memoria-io/archived-reactive/README.md

     * Google guice adapter
 * Reactive CQRS and Eventsourcing utilities (alpha stage)
 * Reactive functional in-memory generic cruds (not for production)
+* `jutils` is up to date with the latest versions of JDK.

 ## Usage